postsharp/Metalama.Documentation/content/conceptual/aspects/advising/sharing-state.md

 ### Example: Tags set as a property

 In the following example, the tags are set by setting the <xref:Metalama.Framework.Aspects.IAspectBuilder.Tags?text=aspectBuilder.Tags> property.
-We defined a compile-time record to represent the tags in a strongly typed way, and use the <xref:Metalama.Framework.Aspects.IObjectReader.Source?text=IObjectReader.Source> property to read the object.
+We defined a compile-time record to represent the tags in a strongly typed way and use the <xref:Metalama.Framework.Aspects.IObjectReader.Source?text=IObjectReader.Source> property to read the object.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Tags_Property.cs name="Tags 2"]

 ## Sharing state with the AspectState property

 When you want to share state not from templates inside the current aspect instance, but with other aspect instances, you set the <xref:Metalama.Framework.Aspects.IAspectBuilder.AspectState?text=IAspectBuilder.AspectState> property.
 Its value is exposed for read-only access on the <xref:Metalama.Framework.Aspects.IAspectInstance.AspectState?text=IAspectInstance.AspectState> property.
-It is therefore visible to child aspects and aspects that inherit from them through (i.e. successors) through the <xref:Metalama.Framework.Aspects.IAspectPredecessor.Predecessors> property.
+It is therefore visible to child aspects and aspects that inherit from them through (i.e., successors) through the <xref:Metalama.Framework.Aspects.IAspectPredecessor.Predecessors> property.

 This property is opaque to the Metalama framework.
 You can use it for any purpose but at your own risk.
 You are responsible for thread safety if you choose to have any mutable state in your aspect state.

 Objects assigned to <xref:Metalama.Framework.Aspects.IAspectBuilder.AspectState> must implement the <xref:Metalama.Framework.Aspects.IAspectState> interface, which makes them automatically serializable.
 This mechanism ensures that the aspect state is available in cross-project scenarios.

 ## Sharing state with annotations

 A last way to share state with successor aspects is to use annotations.
 Annotations are arbitrary objects attached to declarations.
 They are visible from every aspect.
-However, unlike aspect state, annotations are not serialized and there are only visible within the current project.
+However, unlike aspect state, annotations are not serialized and are only visible within the current project.

 You can add annotations from the `BuildAspect` method using the <xref:Metalama.Framework.Advising.AdviserExtensions.AddAnnotation*> advice method.

 You can read annotations using `declaration.Enhancements().GetAnnotations<T>` where `T` is the type of your annotation (see <xref:Metalama.Framework.Code.DeclarationEnhancements`1.GetAnnotations*>).